seanwookahhoong/CMAS-project-for-rehibilitation/Progress.md

 After that, I watched [this video](https://www.youtube.com/watch?v=bkE1YSSdOLU) as reference for making the piano in unity If you want a TLDR, The piano is bascially the keys of the piano are buttons and those button is attached to a script that plays a waveform file.

+### Things
-I highly recomend you to learn
+I highly recomend you to learn much more stuff about the unity engine as this stuff is very bare bones and is meant to help you to start understanding.
+I recomend you
 # Week 3-4
 ## Reflection
 ### Engineering Rehibilitation meeting